my-lambda-projects/Lambda/13-web-tools/bgcolor/README.md

 Wondering what a given legacy HTML color value looks like?
 This tool will show you.

-Another Extremely Useful™ tool made by [Mathias Bynens](https://mathiasbynens.be/).
+Another Extremely Useful&trade; tool made by [Mathias Bynens](https://mathiasbynens.be/).